mohan-chinnappan-n/cli-dx/truncate/truncate.md

-# How to truncate a custom object
+# How to truncate a custom object?

 ## Demo